Tooth: Cetaceans

 Like human teeth, whale teeth have polyp-like protrusions located on the root surface of the tooth.
 These polyps are made of cementum in both species, but in human teeth, the protrusions are located on the outside of the root, while in whales the nodule is located on the inside of the pulp chamber.
 While the roots of human teeth are made of cementum on the outer surface, whales have cementum on the entire surface of the tooth with a very small layer of enamel at the tip.
 This small enamel layer is only seen in older whales where the cementum has been worn away to show the underlying enamel.

-The toothed whale is a suborder of the cetaceans characterized by having teeth.
+The toothed whale is a parvorder of the cetaceans characterized by having teeth.
 The teeth differ considerably among the species.
 They may be numerous, with some dolphins bearing over 100 teeth in their jaws.
 On the other hand, the narwhals have a giant unicorn-like tusk, which is a tooth containing millions of sensory pathways and used for sensing during feeding, navigation, and mating.
 It is the most neurologically complex tooth known.
 Beaked whales are almost toothless, with only bizarre teeth found in males.
 These teeth may be used for feeding but also for demonstrating aggression and showmanship.

 Primates

-In humans (and most other primates) there are usually 20 primary (also "baby" or "milk") teeth, and later up to 32 permanent teeth.
+In humans (and most other primates), there are usually 20 primary (also "baby" or "milk") teeth, and later up to 32 permanent teeth.
 Four of these 32 may be third molars or wisdom teeth, although these are not present in all adults, and may be removed surgically later in life.

 Among primary teeth, 10 of them are usually found in the maxilla (i.e. upper jaw) and the other 10 in the mandible (i.e. lower jaw).
 Among permanent teeth, 16 are found in the maxilla and the other 16 in the mandible.
 Most of the teeth have uniquely distinguishing features.